 Who does the Chief Scientist report to?

-The Chief Scientist reports to the Minister for Industry, Innovation and Science, Senator the Hon.
-Arthur Sinodinos AO, and also works closely with the Prime Minister both in his role as Executive Officer of the Commonwealth Science Council and in order to provide detailed scientific advice.
+The Chief Scientist reports to the Minister for Industry, Science and Technology, and also works closely with the Prime Minister both in his role as Executive Officer of the National Science and Technology Council and in order to provide detailed scientific advice.